 - 14. Target long-tail plumbing key phrases

-I don’t need to remind you that Plumbers are basically looking for local clients.
-Because if your business is located in Los Angeles for example, you’ll need to attract clients from that city and surrounding areas.
+I don’t need to remind you that plumbers are basically looking for local clients.
+Because if your business is located in Washington, DC, you’ll need to attract clients from Washington and surrounding areas.

-Given the desires of local searchers, you need to ensure that your website and its pages are well-optimized.
+Given what local searchers want, you need to ensure that your website and its pages are well-optimized.
 It’s a great way to increase your chances of ranking higher in Google’s first page – which gets 33% of the total traffic, compared to 18% traffic for the second page.

 In this in-depth article, you’ll learn what happens behind closed doors, and how top plumbing websites are dominating organic search rankings.